apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Specifies static labels that will be patched to all Kubernetes resources created for the component.</p>
+<p>Specifies static labels that will be patched to all Kubernetes resources created for the Component.</p>
 <p>Note: If a label key in the <code>labels</code> field conflicts with any system labels or user-specified labels,
-it will be silently ignored to avoid overriding critical labels.</p>
+it will be silently ignored to avoid overriding higher-priority labels.</p>
 <p>This field is immutable.</p>
 </td>
 </tr>